michaelpiskozub/Shape-Finder/README.md

 ![Result](https://raw.githubusercontent.com/michaelpiskozub/Shape-Finder/master/screenshots/7_GetResult.png)

-Once all random walks are finished the result will appear.
+Once all random walks are finished the result will appear (background is treated as a separate shape).

 ## License